daphne-eu/daphne/doc/ExtendingSchedulingKnobs.md

 4. the vectorized engine will use 4 threads due to `--num-threads 4`
 5. work stealing will be used with a sepereate queue for each CPU due to `--PERCPU`
 6. the work stealing victim selection will be sequential prioritized due to `--SEQPRI`
+7. the rows will be evenly distributed before the scheduling technique is applied due to `--pre-partition`
+8. the CPU workers will be pinned to CPU cores due to `--pin-workers`